kube-rs/website/docs/controllers/optimization.md

 If you do not need all the data on the resource you are watching, then you should consider using the [[streams#Metadata-Watcher]] to reduce the amount of data being handled by your watch stream.

-Metadata is generally responsible for a smaller amount of the total object size (generally <1/2), so you can often expect a commensurate reduction in incoming bandwidth from the watches.
-When these watches are funnelled into a [reflector] they will also **significantly reduce the reflector memory footprint**:
+Metadata is generally responsible for a small amount of the total object size, so you can often expect a commensurate reduction in incoming bandwidth by only watching metadata.
+When these watches are sent through a [reflector] they will also **significantly reduce the reflector memory footprint**:

 ![](memory-meta-watcher.png)